PRAN1999/SakaiClientiOS/README.md

 # SakaiClientiOS

 ## About
 This repo is for a mobile client for Rutgers Sakai on iOS (Android: https://github.com/SChakravorti21/SakaiClientAndroid).
-Currently in progress.
+Under active development.

 ## Current App Status:
 Available for Download: https://itunes.apple.com/us/app/rutgers-sakai-mobile/id1435278106?mt=8